girisagar46/girisagar46.github.io/content/articles/getting_started_with_pelican_part1.md

     six==1.10.0
     Unidecode==0.4.19

 Wondering, "Why so many modules?".
-Well, these are the modules that you gona need to get started with the Pelican static website generation.
+Well, these are the modules that you gonna need to get started with the Pelican static website generation.

 To install the modules which are inside `requirements.txt`, type the following command in the terminal.